 To learn more about the scholarly / scientific publication process and which document types you can find within that process, see the Types of Information Resources page.

 This video was created at North Carolina State University Libraries:

 By using tolls like the ones presented below you can see whether a journal is peer- reviewed or not, if it has a high ranking within its subject area, etc. It’s a good way to start when you looking at a new journal and wants to evaluate its quality or impact.

 You can search for scholarly publications in several databases available via Lund University.
 Do have in mind that some databases might contain other publications than scholarly articles, so tick peer-reviewed publications limitor for scholarly publications.
-For more subject specific databases, please visit the Subject Specific - General and Gateways page.

 Here are some suggestions for databases focused on scholarly publications: